 Similarly, continuous monitoring of key competitors can allow a company to react more quickly and efficiently to new market developments.
 The old adage of ‘knowledge is power’ applies here, as making key strategic decisions without knowledge of the competitive landscape can be both costly and foolhardy for the individual decision makers or the company as a whole.

 Another use case is identifying and monitoring new and interesting developments in key technology areas for acquisition, licensing or partnership.
-Keeping abreast of new trends and potentially disruptive technologies allows companies to steal a march on their competitors.
-Alerting is a useful tool in facilitating this in a structured and controlled way, rather than more ad hoc, opportunistic options.
+Keeping abreast of new trends and potentially disruptive technologies allows companies to steal a march on their competitors. monitoring is a useful tool in facilitating this in a structured and controlled way, rather than more ad hoc, opportunistic options.

 Sharing the knowledge